IzarH/deep_learn_next_football_star/README.md

+Our Project main goal is to find the next Football stars, We are going to try to achieve that by using data from a few di?erent years.
+More specifically we will try to estimate a players’ potential rating, and to estimate this market value.
+We will try to do it using deep learning tools learned in class and online.
+Our goal is to build accurate models that revolutionize how football talent is identified and valued.

 Running our project is actually very simple, it will only take a few steps:
 1) Open a ipynb IDE such as Anaconda or Google Collab
 2) Upload the 3 files saved in the "Datasets" directory: "players_20.csv", "players_21.csv", "players_22.csv"